 FLORIDA DIVORCE FAQS

 If you are wondering how to get divorced in Florida or about any other aspect of Florida divorces, we can help.
 At The Law Office of Lawrence S. Katz, P.A., we strive to educate and inform you so you can make the very best decisions for your family.
-With 48 years’ experience, our knowledgeable divorce attorney provides answers to questions regarding divorce in Florida:
+With many years of experience, our knowledgeable divorce attorney provides answers to questions regarding divorce in Florida:

 - On what grounds can I institute divorce in Florida?